P-p-H-d/mlib/README.md

-NOTE: It should work for a wide range of inputs except when it is called with a macro function that takes more than one argument (in which case it generates a compiler error).
+NOTE: It should work for a wide range of inputs except when it is called with a macro function that takes more than one argument and without its arguments
+(in which case it generates a compiler error).

 ##### M\_PARENTHESIS\_P(expression)